Foodservice Equipment Manufacturer

 Founded in 1926, this foodservice equipment manufacturer (the “Company”) had evolved into an extended family business that had reached its fourth generation of family members.
 The Company had become best known for its product lines of fryers and dough machines used by chain restaurants and foodservice operations.

 The buyer leveraged the brand and technology to greater success and several members of the family management team remained active with the business post closing.
-This allowed younger family to continue to promote the brand that has been in their family for generations.
-Also, by consolidating the manufacturing into the buyer’s facility the family could cash out of their sizable real estate investment making the retiring members very happy.
-Today they remain a solid referral source of new opportunities.
+This allowed the younger family to continue to promote the brand that has been in their family for generations.
+Also, by consolidating the manufacturing into the buyer’s facility, the family could cash out of their sizable real estate investment making the retiring members very happy.
+Today, they remain a solid referral source of new opportunities.